 17:00 – self-organized sessions part 2

 18:30 – sharing, wrap-up

 (For the World Cup fans: we will stop on time to see that certain match)

 █▓▒▒░░░ Questions & suggestions

-We realise this is not ‘your average conference format’ and you may have questions about it.
-Also, you might have some ideas of your own which you’d like to add or propose.
+We realize this is not ‘your average conference format’, and you may have questions about it.
+Also, you might have some ideas of your own that you’d like to add or propose.

 We are happy to have Olivier Mével share his new initiative Multiplié, a publishing house for creative, poetic, living technological objects.
 Olivier Mével is one of the pioneers of the Internet of Things, co-founder and creator of the Nabaztag, he also founded one of the first french digital agency in 1994 (BaBeL) and co-founded and directed for 10 years the first engineering house specializing in connected objects and environments (Enero).